urql-graphql/urql/docs/api/core.md

 The [`formatDocument`](#formatdocument) is often used by `urql` automatically and adds `__typename` fields to all results.
 However, this means that data often cannot be passed back into variables or inputs on mutations, which is a common use-case.
-This utility hides these fields, which can solves this problem.
+This utility hides these fields, which can solve this problem.

 It's used by the [`Client`](#client) when the `maskTypename` option is enabled.